 The car's anti-lock braking system prevents the brakes from locking up during hard braking.
 This improves braking performance and Anti-lock braking system^[2] manoeuvrability and helps with stabilising the car.
-Trailer stability assist [3] TSA can intervene if snaking is detected when you are towing a trailer.
-These features act to prevent the wheels from slipping against the road surface when you apply acceleration.
+Trailer stability assist [3] These features act to prevent the wheels from slipping against the road surface when you apply acceleration.
 Spin control and traction control Engine drag control^[4] Helps with preventing wheel locking during engine braking on slippery surfaces.
-Reduces the risk of overturning in certain situations, for example during a sudden evasive manoeuvre or if the car skids.
-Roll stability control